Prukutu/AOES-CLIM-Python-and-Prog/_episodes/02-numpy.md

 To begin processing inflammation data, we need to load it into Python.
 We can do that using a library called [NumPy](http://docs.scipy.org/doc/numpy/ "NumPy Documentation"), which stands for Numerical Python.
-In general, you should use this library when you want to do anything involving numbers, matrices or arrays.
+This is one of hte most commonly used libraries for doing anything involving numbers, matrices or arrays.
 To tell Python that we'd like to start using NumPy, we need to [import]({{ page.root }}/reference/#import) it: